Get

 Lifespan: 15 to 20 years

 British Shorthair cats are well-known for their vibrant blue fur, but they can have black coats.
 They are also beloved for their easy-going attitude, intelligence, and quiet nature.
-The black variety is jet black and has gold eyes, making them a gorgeous breed.
+The black variety is jet black with gold eyes, making them a gorgeous breed.

 They are great pets for families and singles, and grooming them isn’t hard.
 The British Shorthair is so easygoing that pet owners have no problem keeping them around other animals, including birds and other exotic pets.